tommlogan/riskblog/_posts/2019-02-27-web-scraping.md

 `pip install requests bs4 schedule`

 # Scraping
-I'm going to provide two examples.
-The first is scraping a website, this is most general.
-The second is scraping Google's Distance Matrix API, which is an example of API scraping.
+The first example is scraping a website, this is most general.

 ## Power outage scraping
 Let's scrape the electricity outages for the counties served by BGE.